cablehead/vanilla/README.md

 The Twisted Project and the entire Twisted community for the strong grounding in [Evented Async][].
 Libor Michalek and Slide Inc for showing me using [Python coroutines][] at phenomenal scale isn't completely insane.
-Mike Johnson and Fred Cheng for [Simplenote][], [Simperium][], the chance to experiment with how apps will work with realtime APIs and for making it possible for me to live in San Francisco.
+Mike Johnston and Fred Cheng for [Simplenote][], [Simperium][], the chance to experiment with how apps will work with realtime APIs and for making it possible for me to live in San Francisco.
 [Littleinc][] for giving me a chance to send a lot of messages